jarun/nnn/README.md

 <p align="center"><i>nnn in action! (click to play video)</i></a></p>

-`nnn` is probably the [fastest and most resource-sensitive](#performance) (with all its capabilities) file manager you have ever used.
-It's extremely flexible too - integrates with your DE and favourite GUI utilities, works with the desktop opener, supports bookmarks, has smart navigation shortcuts, [navigate-as-you-type](#navigate-as-you-type-mode) mode, disk usage analyzer mode, comprehensive file details and much more. `nnn` was initially forked from [noice](http://git.2f30.org/noice/) but is significantly [different](https://github.com/jarun/nnn/wiki/nnn-vs.-noice) today.
+`nnn` is probably the [fastest and most resource-sensitive](#performance) file manager you have ever used.
+It integrates seamlessly with your DE and favourite GUI utilities, has a unique [navigate-as-you-type](#navigate-as-you-type-mode) mode with auto-select, disk usage analyzer mode, bookmarks, familiar navigation shortcuts, subshell spawning and much more.

-If you want to edit a file in vi with some soothing music in the background while referring to a spec in your GUI PDF viewer, `nnn` got it!
+`nnn` supports as many scripts as you need!
+You can [integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv (to view images in a directory) or fzy (to fuzzy find files in a directory tree) easily.

 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions...

-`nnn` supports as many scripts as you want to run!
-So you can [integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv (to view images in a directory) or fzy (to fuzzy find files in a directory tree) easily.

 Have fun with it!
 Missing a feature?
 Want to contribute?
 Head to the rolling [ToDo list](https://github.com/jarun/nnn/issues/110).